indaco/predix-catalog-scraper/README.md

 ## How to use it?

-**Note**:This script has been developed and tested against Python v.2.7 and v.3.5 on Linux (Ubuntu) and Mac OSX 10.x.
+This script has been developed and tested against Python v.2.7.11 and v.3.5.2 on Linux (Ubuntu) and Mac OSX 10.x.
 Windows users should be able to use it once all the dependencies are installed on their local machine.

+> **Note for GE Internals:** MyApps Anywhere blocks the http traffic via an unknown browser like PhantomJS.
+In order to use this script, temporarily disable it, execute the script and then re-enable MyApps Anywhere.
+I'll try to fix it asap.

 ##### Python 3.5